minjoks/masters_thesis/README.md

 **running the experiments**

-All of the experiments print top-1 to top-20 accuracies.
+All of the experiments print top-1, top-5, top-10 and top-20 accuracies.

 * output_prediction.py can be run with
 ```console